2015 Credit Cap: $75 million

-- The Department is unable to guarantee that any LPC-1 application will be processed in time to make a transfer in that year.
+- Virginia Tax is unable to guarantee that any LPC-1 application will be processed in time to make a transfer in that year.
 Therefore, you are encouraged to file your application as early as possible.

-The credit is based on 40 percent of the fair market value of the donation as determined by a qualified appraiser in a qualified appraisal as defined by federal law and regulations governing charitable contributions.
+The credit is based on 40% of the fair market value of the donation as determined by a qualified appraiser in a qualified appraisal as defined by federal law and regulations governing charitable contributions.

 For the purposes of the LPC, any qualified appraiser must be licensed in Virginia as provided in Virginia Code § 54.1-2011.

-If the appraiser falsely or fraudulently overstates the value of the donated property, the Department of Taxation is authorized to disallow further appraisals signed by that appraiser.
-In addition, the Department of Taxation may disregard an appraisal it determines is false or fraudulent in determining the fair market value of the donation.
+If the appraiser falsely or fraudulently overstates the value of the donated property, Virginia Tax is authorized to disallow further appraisals signed by that appraiser.
+In addition, we may disregard an appraisal it determines is false or fraudulent in determining the fair market value of the donation.

-LPC Applications are subject to review and/or audit by the Department of Taxation at anytime during the application process or within the applicable statute of limitations.
+LPC Applications are subject to review and/or audit by Virginia Tax at any time during the application process or within the applicable statute of limitations.